bioexcel/qmmm_bpg/docs/system_preparation/selecting_qm_atoms.rst

 2) Go to File >> Save coordinates

 3) Use Selected Atoms to save a pdb containing the desired QM atoms.
-   To select all the atom indexes of the residues with some atoms within x Angstrom from the ligand with residue index i (excluding the water molecules) the following command is used:
+   To select all the atom indexes of the residues with some atoms within x :math:`\AA` from the ligand with residue index i (excluding the water molecules) the following command is used:

 .. code-block:: none